 Nationally celebrated, for eighty years More House has empowered bright boys who might struggle in mainstream schools, to transform their futures and to realise their true potential.
-The largest school of its kind in Britain, More House offers a full range of specialist support, particularly for boys with specific learning and language-based difficulties, including Dyslexia, Developmental Language Disorders and Dyspraxia.
+The largest school of its kind in Britain, More House offers a full range of specialist support, particularly for boys with specific learning and language-based difficulties, including Dyslexia, Developmental Language Disorders (DLD) and Developmental Coordination Disorders (DCD).
 More House School provides full boarding, weekly boarding and day places.

 More House School provides exceptional and transformative education and pastoral care, empowering boys aged 8-18 who are intelligent, and thrive in a specialist learning environment, due to Specific Learning Difficulties, Developmental Language Disorders and associated conditions.
 Full boarding, weekly boarding and day places are available.